Baldur's Gate 3: Rolling for Audio Alchemy

 Conclusion

 The audio design of Baldur's Gate 3 is a masterclass in creativity and technical execution.
 From reinforcing the game’s roots with the tabletop narrator voice, to sophisticated side-chaining techniques, the audio team pushed boundaries to create an immersive & reactive soundscape.
-Each week we'll be publishing a new snippet that offers a valuable look into their process - we'll see you again soon!
+We hope these snippets offer a valuable look into their process!

 Audiokinetic